1984 NASCAR Winston Cup Series: Coors 420

-Nashville's Fairgrounds race track had seen numerous controversies over the years, but 1984's controversy may have topped all of them.
-On lap 418 three cars crashed on the backstretch; Darrell Waltrip led laps 418 and 419 but Junior Johnson teammate Neil Bonnett passed him on the final lap under yellow; Dick Beaty of NASCAR initially ruled Bonnett the race winner; the following Monday, however, NASCAR reversed the decision since the yellow had flown before the last lap pass.
+The Coors 420 was held on May 12 at Nashville Fairgrounds Speedway.
+Darrell Waltrip won the pole.
+This race ended in controversial fashion.
+After a crash on lap 418, Waltrip led laps 418 and 419 but Junior Johnson teammate Neil Bonnett passed him on the final lap under yellow.
+Dick Beaty of NASCAR initially ruled Bonnett the race winner, but the following Monday, NASCAR reversed the decision since the yellow had flown before the last lap pass, declaring Waltrip the winner.